Mahomes helps Chiefs rally past Titans 20-17 in overtime – KION546

 It was Henry’s 74th career touchdown run, moving him past Earl Campbell for the most in franchise history.

-The Chiefs, meanwhile, proved entirely incapable of running the ball.
-And with the Titans no longer worried about stopping the rush, they began to relentlessly pressure Mahomes in the pocket.
+The Chiefs, meanwhile, were incapable of running the ball.
+And with the Titans no longer worried about stopping the rush, they began to relentlessly pressure Mahomes.
 Denico Autry’s first sack forced a punt, then his second on third-and-1 near midfield prevented Kansas City from getting points just before halftime.

 The Titans eventually extended the lead when Mahomes was picked off by rookie Roger McCreary, setting up Randy Bullock’s 44-yard field goal.
 But their own offense started to fizzle, and despite Butker’s missed field goal — he also missed an earlier extra point — the Chiefs managed to get the late touchdown they needed to force overtime.